Key Capabilities

 workingDir = workspace.absolutePath,

-// Model Selection
+// Model selection

-defaultSmartModel = OpenAIModels.GPT4o.asApiChatModel(),
+smartModel = OpenAIModels.GPT4o.asApiChatModel(),

-defaultFastModel = OpenAIModels.GPT35Turbo.asApiChatModel(),
+fastModel = OpenAIModels.GPT35Turbo.asApiChatModel(),

-// Safety Limits
+// Safety limits

-budget = 2.00, // Max $2.00 USD spend
+budget = 2.00, // Max $2.00 USD

 maxIterations = 15, // Max planning loops